destaben/challenge-sre/README.md

 ## Apply Terraform

-If you want to deploy the whole infrastructure, you will need to execute the following command:
+To deploy the whole infrastructure, you will need to execute the following command:

 ```
 terraform apply -var-file=./vars/file.tfvars
 ```

-If you want to deploy only a module:
+You can also deploy module by module:

 ```
 terraform apply -target module.network -var-file=./vars/file.tfvars